Down, Morpheus by Kehinde Wiley is one of the works in The New Republic. More works can be seen on his website that our top ten artist websites

 Ruscha’s website has a scanty biography section that is augmented with other areas.
 This is one of the very few artist websites with a section dedicated to missing artworks.
 This section has about 16 works listed.
 It ends with an appeal to anyone who knows about the missing artworks to contact the artist or the Catalogue Raisonné.

 Olafur Eliasson is a fun loving artist who makes every effort to challenge our perception of things.
-The first work you see on his website is a piece that keeps going in spiral movement.
+The first work you see on his website is a piece that keeps going in a spiral movement.
 Made of green and yellow colors, the image spirals in a manner that attempts to hypnotize the viewer.
 But this is just an example of what makes Eliasson’s website very unique.

 Eliasson’s website was created to captivate visitors.
 As you scroll down the homepage, a golden eyeball floats with you, eyeing every move you make.
 Eliasson’s website has a collection of his artworks dating back to 1990.
 Each work is presented with text to provide a better understanding of the process of creation and where it was shown.
 There are other areas on this website that makes it very intriguing.
 The most important feature, however, is that it is a fun place to be.
 You should the see Green Light.
 What do you think?